Best cameras for photos and videos 2024: From beginner to pro models

 What is the best camera I can buy?

-The Sony A7R V, which we rated four and a half out of five stars comes next because of its outstanding image quality and excellent all-round features.
+The Sony A7R V, which we rated four and a half out of five stars, comes next on our list thanks to its outstanding image quality and excellent features.

 How to choose the best camera for photos and videos?

 The size and detail of a camera's image sensor will always be paramount when looking for the best camera.
-Full-frame cameras generally perform better than crop-sensor APS-C counterparts or Micro Four Thirds cameras because they can provide a wider dynamic range and lower image noise which is especially useful when photographing in low light.
+Full-frame cameras generally perform better than crop-sensor APS-C counterparts or Micro Four Thirds cameras because they can provide a wider dynamic range and lower image noise, which is especially useful when shooting in low light.

 What camera type is best for photography?

-Overall, the Nikon Z8 is the best type of camera for photos, according to our in-depth reviews of all the most popular camera models on the market.
-However, the best camera for an individual depends on its intended use.
+The Nikon Z8 is the best type of camera for stills photography, according to our in-depth reviews of the most popular cameras on the market.
+However, the best camera for you depends on your photography style, ability, and budget.

-Astrophotographers will need to seek out full-frame cameras that handle high ISO noise well to produce clean night sky shots.
-However, portrait and wedding photographers may need a camera with an electronic shutter to remain quiet when shooting intimate moments.
-Further still, wildlife, sports and action photographers will need a camera with a high frame burst speed to capture fast-moving subjects.
+Astrophotographers will need to seek out full-frame cameras that handle high ISO noise well to produce clean shots of the night sky.
+Portrait and wedding photographers, on the other hand, may need a camera with an electronic shutter to remain quiet when shooting intimate moments.
+Wildlife, sports and action photographers will need a camera with a high frame burst speed to capture fast-moving subjects.

-We highlight which camera is best for what purposes in this guide, but we also have other helpful pages, such as the best cameras for beginners which are typically smaller and less expensive, best mirrorless cameras and best dslr cameras that concentrate on their respective camera types and the best cameras for low light for those that love golden hour and the blue moment.
+In this guide, we've picked our top choices for every purpose.
+We also have other helpful pages, such as the best cameras for beginners, the best mirrorless cameras and best DSLR cameras and the best cameras for low light for those that love golden hour and the blue moment.

 What are the top five cameras?

-The Nikon Z8, Sony A7R IV, Nikon Z9, Canon EOS R7 and Canon EOS R5 are the top five cameras in the world right now.
-After testing every single model, we've given them four and a half stars out of five each, and in the case of the Nikon Z8, five stars!
+The Nikon Z8, Sony A7R V, Sony A7R IV, Nikon Z fc and Canon EOS R7 are the top five cameras in the world right now.
+After testing each model, we've given them four and a half stars out of five each, going up to five stars for the Nikon Z8, which tops our list.

 What cameras do professionals use?

-This depends on the type of photography a professional shoots and there are many professionals that shoot with every camera brand out there.
-However, Nikon, Canon and Sony are most common, but manufacturers such as Panasonic, Leica, Hasselblad, Olympus and more are favoured by some.
+This depends on the type of photography they shoot; many professionals shoot with a few different camera brands and models.
+Nikon, Canon and Sony are the most common brands, but manufacturers such as Panasonic, Leica, Hasselblad, Olympus and more are favoured by some.

 What types of cameras are there?

-There are two main types of cameras on the market when advancing from compacts and smartphones: DSLR and mirrorless.
-Though increasingly DSLR lines are being discontinued by many manufacturers as they refocus their efforts on mirrorless models.
+There are two main types of cameras on the market when you move on from camera phones: DSLR and mirrorless cameras.
+It's worth noting that many DSLR models are being discontinued by manufacturers as they refocus their efforts on newer mirrorless models.

-On DSLRs, the view through the viewfinder is piped up the lens by a mirror and prism arrangement, while on a mirrorless camera, the viewfinder is electronic where a live feed from the sensor is displayed on a small screen.
-Mirrorless cameras are newer tech and tend to be smaller and lighter.
-You can see more comparisons in our guide to DSLR vs mirrorless cameras
+On DSLRs, the view through the viewfinder is piped up the lens by a mirror and prism arrangement.
+On a mirrorless camera, on the other hand, the viewfinder is electronic, and a live feed from the sensor is displayed on a small screen.
+Mirrorless cameras are newer and tend to be smaller and lighter than their older DSLR counterparts.
+You can read more in our guide to DSLR vs mirrorless cameras.

 What camera features do I need?

-Features like in-body image stabilization, fast burst shooting speeds, 4K or 8K video capture and an interchangeable lens format will suit most varied shooting conditions.
+Features like in-body image stabilization, fast burst shooting speeds, 4K or 8K video capture and an interchangeable lens format will suit most photography styles and shooting conditions.

-Connectivity is important too, so look for Bluetooth and Wi-Fi synchronization (and the appropriate app or computer software to accompany it).
-Plus, check for wired connections such as USB-C or ethernet if fast file transfer is important to you.
+Connectivity also helps share and upload your photos to your laptop or mobile device, so look for cameras with Bluetooth and Wi-Fi synchronization (and the appropriate app or computer software to accompany it).
+If fast file transfer is important to you, check for wired connections such as USB-C or ethernet ports.

 Do I need to buy a tripod?